rogerbeecham/uk-general-election-vis/README.md

 )
 ```

+`geom_spoke()` is then parameterised (via `aes()`) with the geographic
+centres of the electoral constituencies and orientation in radians with
+min and max value mapped to 10 o’clock and 2 o’clock respectively.

 ## Generate map of Butler two-party Con-Lab Swing

 The main graphic plots Butler two-party Con-Lab Swing.
 Here we